Updated as of February 2, 2022

 There is no available space at the college to accommodate this need.
 There are some neighborhood garages that offer BMCC employees with a discount.

+Faculty and staff can contact Human Resources to request accommodations or further assistance.
 Older adults and persons with severe underlying health conditions are at increased risk of more serious illness after contracting COVID-19.
 Following guidance from the CDC, priority will be given to ensuring the safety of these groups of people.

 Yes.
 Be sure to consult with group participants to find out about which online platform will be used.